veeto

 Summary

 Senator Arreguín's legislation establishes comprehensive requirements for California law enforcement agencies using artificial intelligence to generate official reports.
-The measure requires agencies to implement policies ensuring that AI-generated reports include specific disclosures on each page identifying the AI programs used, along with a statement indicating the report was written fully or partially using artificial intelligence.
+The measure requires agencies to implement policies ensuring that AI-generated reports include specific disclosures on each page identifying the AI programs used, along with officer signatures verifying the accuracy of the final content.

 40% progression